Splash into better hearing with our waterproof** solutions!

 • You are very physically active or enjoy water-based hobbies such as boating, fishing or swimming

 If you experience hearing loss, you may find it difficult to filter out background noise in busy environments to focus on individual sounds or voices.
 Known as the cocktail party effect, this may be an issue in places like crowded restaurants or windy outdoor spaces.
-All digital hearing aids now offer some degree of noise-canceling to minimize the amount of unnecessary background noise.
+All hearing aids now offer varying degrees of noise-canceling to minimize the amount of unnecessary background noise.

 Directionality is a key component in hearing aids that allows users to differentiate speech from background noise.
 Directional microphones reduce sounds from various directions while concentrating and enhancing sounds from an assigned direction.
 This makes them the most effective for noisy environments, so the user can focus on the sounds in front of them rather than be distracted by background noise around them.

-Because digital hearing aids are able to analyze background noise and feedback sounds they can adjust the sound output of the hearing aids to help with feedback suppression
+Because digital hearing aids can analyze feedback sounds, they can adjust the sound output of the hearing aids to help with feedback suppression.

 Telecoils, also known as t-coils, are a hearing aid feature designed to assist people with hearing loss in public spaces.
 T-coils are actually a small copper wire inside the hearing aid that picks up signals from what’s called a loop system.
 A loop system is an assistive hearing system installed in public places that have audio amplification, such as schools, theaters, lecture halls or airports.